open-pay/slate/source/index_EN.md

 #Bank Accounts

-You can store multiple bank accounts by business or customer for withdraw funds later.
+You can store multiple bank accounts by Merchant or customer for withdraw funds later.

 ##Bank account object